yshavit/llm-notes/book/02-vectors-matrices-tensors.md

-# Vectors, Matrices, and Tensors
+# Refresher on Vectors and Matrices

 ## Overview

+Before we get into the meat of LLMs, let's do a quick refresher on vectors, matrices, and tensors.

-Vectors, matrices, and tensors can take up whole chapters of a math text book, but we only need to know a few things:
+This subject can take up whole chapters of a math text book, but we only need to know a few things:

 - what a vector is
 - what a matrix it